docker/docs/engine/admin/logging/overview.md

 ### Options

-The etwlogs logging driver does not require any options to be specified.
-This logging driver forwards each log message as an ETW event.
+The `etwlogs` logging driver forwards each log message as an ETW event.
 An ETW listener can then be created to listen for these events.
+This driver does not accept any options.

 ### Examples